cerebral/cerebral/docs/docs/docs/developer_guide/signals.md

     subTitle: 'Working on my state management'
   },
   signals: {
-    buttonClicked: [
-      updateSubtitle
+    buttonClicked: updateSubtitle
-    ]
   }
 })
 ```
 We now defined a signal named **buttonClicked**.
 The signal tells us "what happened to make this signal run".
-A signal is defined using an array containing functions.
 What we want to happen when this signal triggers is to update the **subTitle** in our state with a static value.
-We do this by pointing to our *subTitle* function, making it an item of the array.
-Normally you would define this function in a separate file.
-The **updateSubtitle** function is one of possibly multiple functions that will run when **buttonClicked** runs.
+We do this by pointing to our *subTitle* function.
+Normally you would define this signal in a separate file.

 As you can see functions in a signal receives an argument, which we [destructure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to grab the *state*.
 The argument itself is called the **context**.
 So **state** is on the **context**, as we can see here: